electronicvisions/brainscales2-demos/ts_05-yin_yang.rst

 (LI) readout layer, as in [3].
 Each neuron in the output layer corresponds to one of the three classes: ying, yang and dot.

+To avoid time-consuming implicit calibration from given "Neuron" parameters we load a prepared calibration.
+Note, that changing "Neuron" hardware parameters becomes not effective.
+You can comment out the lines loading the calibration if you want to use different parameters but be aware than the this will trigger a hardware calibration which might take a long time.

 .. code:: ipython3

     from functools import partial